 Punishment for causing a cheque to bounce due to insufficient funds can be severe: jail terms of between three months and three years, and/or fines of between QAR3,000 and QAR10,000.
 Cases being filed are on the rise in the country, mostly for cheques for large amounts, and the Capital Security Department is now recording all cases electronically to speed up the process.

-Credit cards: Widely available with all the usual associated privileges.
-The credit limit will be determined by the cardholder’s salary or savings balance.
+Credit cards: Widely available with all the usual associated privileges, with the credit limit determined by the cardholder’s salary or savings balance.
 Family members may also be eligible for a card.
-Check with the relevant bank at the time of applying for details of issuance and renewal fees, conversion charges, and payment options.
+Check at the time of applying for issuance and renewal fees, conversion charges, and payment options.

-Customers should contact their bank when travelling overseas and wishing to use their credit or debit cards – since May 2014 all banks’ credit and debit card transactions made using the magnetic stripe inside and outside of Qatar will be declined.
-However, as certain countries (eg the US, India and the Philippines) still use the magnetic stripe for transactions, customers should activate their card before travelling.
+Customers should contact their bank when travelling overseas and wishing to use their credit or debit cards.
+Since May 2014 all banks’ credit and debit card transactions made using the magnetic stripe inside and outside of Qatar will be declined.
+However, as certain countries (eg the US, India and the Philippines) still use the magstripe for transactions, customers should activate their card before travelling.